Hawker 800

 The Hawker 800 is a mid-size twinjet corporate aircraft.
-It is a development of the British Aerospace BAe 125, and was assembled by Hawker Beechcraft.
+It is a development of the British Aerospace 125, and was assembled by Hawker Beechcraft.

 Development

-In April 1981, the British Aerospace board sanctioned the programme to improve the British Aerospace 125-700 series.
+In April 1981, the British Aerospace (BAe) board sanctioned the programme to improve the British Aerospace 125-700 series.
 By May 1983 the new aircraft was ready for its first test flight.

 The BAe 125-800 series has a number of modifications and changes over the 700, the most noticeable being the redesigned cockpit windscreen.
 Accompanying this are a modified rear fuselage fairing, as well as a glass cockpit and uprated (from 3,700 to 4,300 lb thrust) Garrett TFE731-5R-1H engines.
-British Aerospace also improved the wing by incorporating new outer wing sections.
-This helped to reduce drag and improve aerodynamic efficiency.
+British Aerospace incorporated wingtips to reduce drag and improve aerodynamic efficiency.

-The 125-800 series would become a sales success.
-From the first BAe 125 flight in August 1961 it took nineteen years until the 500th airframe was sold.
-In a little over five years, British Aerospace were registering the 200th sale of the 800 series.
+From the first BAe 125 flight in August 1962, it took nineteen years until the 500th airframe was sold.
+In about five years, British Aerospace was registering the 200th sale of the 800 series.

-In 1994 Raytheon (which bought Beech Aircraft Corporation in 1980) acquired Corporate Jets.
-The new entity being known as Raytheon Aircraft.
+In 1994, Raytheon (which bought Beech Aircraft Corporation in 1980) acquired BAe Corporate Jets.
+The new entity was known as Raytheon Aircraft.
 In March 2007, Raytheon divested its aircraft manufacturing business to Hawker Beechcraft Corp., a company formed and controlled by GS Capital Partners and Onex Partners of Canada.

-The last version was the Hawker 850XP, which was certified for operation in March 2006.
+The final version was the Hawker 850XP, which was certified for operation in March 2006.
 The 850XP is identical to the 800XP except that it includes winglets, which have extended its operating range by 100 nmi.
 This version also incorporates upgraded avionics and a redesigned interior.
 The Hawker 850XP essentially fills the gap left behind by the Hawker 1000 when production of that aircraft ceased.

+In 2006, its unit cost was $13,786,100.

-Two new variants were announced in October 2006 for future deliveries:
+In October 2006, two new variants were announced: